jiyapalrecha35/Google.github.io/README.md

 - **Topological Sort:** Directed acyclic graph (DAG), Depth-first search (DFS)
   - Time Complexity: O(V + E), where V is the number of vertices (tasks) and E is the number of edges (dependencies) in the DAG
-  - Space Complexity: O(V + E) for storing the graph and additional structures [View code here](https://github.com/jiyapalrecha35/Google.github.io/blob/main/codes/topoSort.cpp){:target="_blank"}<br><br>
+  - Space Complexity: O(V + E) for storing the graph and additional structures

+[View code here](https://github.com/jiyapalrecha35/Google.github.io/blob/main/codes/topoSort.cpp){:target="_blank"}<br><br>

 ### 16. Dependency Resolution in Software Development

 **Use Case:**
-Within Google's software development processes, Topological Sort algorithms play a crucial role in resolving dependencies between software modules and libraries.
+Topological Sort algorithms play a crucial role in resolving dependencies between software modules and libraries within Google's software development processes.
 By determining the correct order of compilation or deployment based on inter-module dependencies, these algorithms facilitate smooth integration, version management, and release engineering, ensuring robust and reliable software products.

 **Challenges:** Efficient dependency resolution.